jshmjs45/data_for_chem/README.md

 ### data\_from\_USPTO_utf8
 **Positive reactions from USPTO (USPTO)**

 This public chemical reaction dataset was extracted from the US patents grants and applications dating from 1976 to September 2016 [US patents grants and applications dating from 1976 to September 2016][1] by [Daniel M. Lowe][2].
 The portion of granted patents contains 1,808,938 reactions described using SMILES.
 Such reaction strings are composed of three groups of molecules: the reactants, the reagents, and the products, which are separated by a ‘>’ sign.
-After data cleaning with RDKit,an open-source cheminformatics and machine learning tool, it remained 269,132 items at last.
+After data cleaning with RDKit, an open-source cheminformatics and machine learning tool, it remained 269,132 items at last.

 The data format is